 Our mission is to promote appreciation and understanding of the birds and natural environment of Coos County through education, field trips, and local restoration and conservation projects that enhance our community.

-Website last updated November 2014.
+Website last updated April 2015.